Saving Mr. Banks: Historical accuracy

 Saving Mr. Banks depicts several events that differ from recorded accounts.
 The premise of the script, that Walt Disney had to convince P. L. Travers to hand over the film rights, including the scene in which he finally persuades her, is fictionalized.
-Disney had already secured the film rights (subject to Travers' approval of the script) when she arrived to consult with the Disney staff.
-In fact, Disney left Burbank to vacation in Palm Springs a few days into Travers' visit and was not present at the studio when several of the film's scenes depicting him to be present actually took place.
+Disney had already secured the film rights (subject to Travers's approval of the script) when she arrived to consult with the Disney staff.
+In fact, Disney left Burbank to vacation in Palm Springs a few days into Travers's visit and was not present at the studio when several of the film's scenes depicting him to be present actually took place.
 As such, many of the dialogue scenes between Travers and Disney are adapted from letters, telegrams, and telephone correspondence between the two.
 Although Travers was assigned a limousine driver, the character of Ralph is fictionalized and intended to be an amalgamation of the studio's drivers.
-In real life, Disney story editor Bill Dover was assigned as Travers' guide and companion during her time in Los Angeles.
+In real life, Disney story editor Bill Dover was assigned as Travers's guide and companion during her time in Los Angeles.

 The film also depicts Travers coming to amicable terms with Disney, implying her approval of his changes to the story.
-In reality, she never approved of softening the harsher aspects of Mary Poppins' character, remained ambivalent about the music, and never came around to the use of animation.
+In reality, she never approved of softening the harsher aspects of Mary Poppins's character, remained ambivalent about the music, and never came around to the use of animation.
 Disney overruled her objections to portions of the final film, citing contract stipulations that he had final cut privilege.
 Travers had initially not been invited to the film's premiere until she embarrassed a Disney executive into extending her an invitation, which is depicted in the film as coaxing Disney himself.
 After the premiere, she reportedly approached Disney and told him that the animated sequences had to be removed.
 Disney dismissed her request, saying, "Pamela, the ship has sailed."